Original Charcoal Seasoning

 Things were hopping now, business was strong and this amazing charcoal seasoning was bringing in new customers a plenty to the butcher counters of Gaston’s IGA Foodliner.
 For the next 30 years, Gaston’s would enjoy a robust business, anchored by our butcher shop, fresh and local produce selections, deli, and of course – Gaston’s Original Seasoning.

 As competition increased locally and larger volume grocers entered the marketplace, our family’s grocery store was forced to close its door in January of 1993.
-Since then, many of our loyal customers wanted to where they could get that incredible, Gaston’s Original Charcoal Seasoning.
+Since then, many of our loyal customers wanted to know where they could get that incredible, Gaston’s Original Charcoal Seasoning.

 Our charcoal seasoning has been called gunpowder, magic dust, black dust, charcoal stuff…really too many things to name.
 So after dozens of requests over the years, we began packing the charcoal seasoning we used successfully for so many years at Gaston’s IGA.

 Today, we are proud to offer if to YOU!
 We hope you enjoy it as much as we enjoy making it and grilling for our family and friends with it…